What is Craniosacral Therapy?

 Craniosacral Therapy (CST) is a gentle, hands-on approach that supports the body’s natural ability to release tension and restore balance.

 Craniosacral therapy works directly with the craniosacral system—the bones, connective tissue, membranes, and cerebrospinal fluid surrounding the brain and spinal cord.
-Through palpation and deep listening, the practitioner invites your body to restore its natural rhythm, unwind tension patterns, and find more ease.
+Through palpation and deep listening, the practitioner gently encourages your body to restore its natural rhythm, unwind tension patterns, and find more ease.

 History of CST